vaughankraska/data_eng_2_lab1/README.md

 # Data Engineering II Lab I
 ## My implementation
 - Use rust to implement the producers and consumers
-- Use the gutenberg project disribution of the pride and prejudice book as the text we are are performing our capization process on
+- Use the gutenberg project disribution of the pride and prejudice book as the text we are are performing our capization process on.
+Link: https://www.gutenberg.org/ebooks/1342.txt.utf-8
+    - (mini example included in repo as pride_mini.txt)

 ## Assignment Description:
 ```text
 The repository consists of a conversion.py file which demonstrates a code that has a